mlcommons/GaNDLF/GANDLF/Configuration/README.md

-### Pydantic configuration
+### Parameters Configuration
-We use the pydantic library for parameters configuration.
+We use the Pydantic library for parameter configuration.
+Parameters are organized by context within the base model classes described below.

-We separate the parameters via their contex in the above base model classes.
+#### Basic Classes

-The basic classes are:
+- **DefaultParameters**: Contains parameters initialized directly from the application.
-- The **default_parameters** contains the parameters that are initialized from the application directly.
+- **UserDefinedParameters**: Contains parameters that the user must define.
-- The **UserDefinedParameters** contains the parameters that the user should define.
+##### Other Subclasses

-The other subclasses are:
+- **ModelConfig**: Contains parameters specific to the model.
-- The ModelConfig contains the parameters for Model.
+- **OptimizerConfig**: Contains parameters for the optimizer.
-- The OptimizerConfig contains the parameters for the Optimizer.
+- **SchedulerConfig**: Contains parameters for the scheduler.
-- The SchedulerConfig contains the parameters for the Scheduler.
+- **NestedTrainingConfig**: Contains parameters for nested training.
-- The NestedTrainingConfig contains the parameters for the Nesting Training
+- **PatchSampleConfig**: Contains parameters for the patch sampler.

-- The PatchSampleConfig contains the parameters for the PatchSampler
+#### How to Define New Parameters

-### How to define new parameters.
+To define new parameters, create a new BaseModel class and add the parameter to one of the basic classes (UserDefinedParameters or DefaultParameters).

-You can define a new BaseModel class and add the parameter in one of the basic classes (UserDefineParameters,DefaultParameters).
+If validation is required, you can define it in the validators file.
-Also, in the validators file can be defined your validation if is needed.
-Please read the Pydantic documentation for more details.
+For more details, refer to the [Pydantic documentation](https://docs.pydantic.dev/latest/).